 Claude Nicaise, M.D. has served as a member of our Board since June 2015.
-He currently serves as a member of the compensation committee of the Board.
+He currently serves as a member of the compensation committee and as a member of the research and development committee of the Board.

 Dr. Nicaise is the owner of Clinical Regulatory Services, a company providing advice on clinical and regulatory matters to biotechnology companies.